RAS-University/robotic-courses/docs/dynamics.md

 Dynamics is the part of robotics that deals with **forces, torques, mass, and motion**.
 Whether a robot is controlled with code or trained with AI, it still needs to obey the laws of physics.

-In these videos, the robots are not just following a path — they are reacting to **gravity, inertia, and impact** in real time.
+In these videos below, the robots are not just following a path, they are reacting to **gravity, inertia, and impact** in real time.

 Studying dynamics helps you:
 - Predict how robots move when pushed or land from a jump